scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 As you can see, creating and running a little Scala project with sbt takes just a few simple steps.

 {% comment %}
-NOTE: This currently requires this line in a *project/plugins.sbt* file: addSbtPlugin("ch.epfl.lamp" % "sbt-dotty" % "{{ site.scala-3-plugin-version }}")
+NOTE: For sbt version < 1.5.0, it is required to have the following line in a *project/plugins.sbt* file: addSbtPlugin("ch.epfl.lamp" % "sbt-dotty" % "{{ site.scala-3-plugin-version }}")
 {% endcomment %}